-- Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench..
-NOTE: If connecting to 100% CO2 cylinder, make certain the plastic washer is seated in the fitting that attaches to the CO2 cylinder.
-Refer to K1800-1 in the accessories section. - 4.
+3. Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench.

+NOTE: If connecting to 100% CO_2 cylinder, make certain the plastic washer is seated in the fitting that attaches to the CO_2 cylinder.

 Refer to Figure A.6.
 Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the union nut securely with a wrench.
-Connect the other end to the SP-170T Gas Solenoid Inlet Fitting (5/8-18 female threads for CGA 032 fitting).
-Make certain the gas hose is not kinked or twisted. - 5.
-Reinstall case side before connecting input power.
+Connect the other end to the SP-135T Gas Solenoid Inlet Fitting (5/8-18 female threads - for CGA - 032 fitting).
+Make certain the gas hose is not kinked or twisted.